Skip to main content

 The formula you build is up to you, but there are several steps you need to run through.

-Enter prediction name
+Enter your prediction name

 Give the prediction a name.
 This is how the prediction displays within the forecast, or any reports you build referencing it.